FFmpeg Support

 fdk-aac support in ffmpeg

-One common question is how to install ffmpeg with fdk-aac support.
-This can get tricky because you need the ffmpeg shared libraries compiled with libfdk-aac.
-This means that installing libfdk-aac alone will not be enough, you might also need to recompile ffmpeg to take advantage of it.
+A common question is how to install ffmpeg with fdk-aac support.
+This requires the ffmpeg shared libraries compiled with libfdk-aac — installing libfdk-aac alone is not enough.
+You may need to recompile ffmpeg to enable it.

 ldd /path/to/liquidsopap